 Samira is an award-winning journalist with more than 20 years’ experience.
 She joined Front Row in 2014, and also presents Newswatch on BBC1, Something Understood on Radio 4 and The Proms on BBC4 and makes documentaries for BBC radio and television, and also contributes to newspapers including The Guardian.
 She won a Stonewall Broadcast of the year award while at Channel 4 News, and has been a reporter on Newsnight and the Today programme, and has a son who has attended the Michael Palin Centre.

 Gerald became a Trustee of the Charity in February 2013, focusing at the time on the engagements with the Leeds Stammering Centre.
 Gerald is a clutterer, which is a type of stammer and has been a patient of the Leeds Centre, along with his son Thomas, who has also received specialist help with both speech and language development from the age of 3.
-Born in France, Gerald is an Intel Corporation veteran, holding several positions over some 17 years, and is now head of financial services for Europe, Middle East, Africa and Russia.
+Born in France, Gerald worked for the Intel holding several positions over some 17 years, including head of financial services for Europe, Middle East, Africa and Russia.
+He recently joined HID Global as Vice President Channel Sales, Physical Access Control Solutions.

 Arthur first came to the ASC for the treatment of his Stammer in 1995.
 As someone who has had their life totally transformed by the work of the Charity, he has remained involved in any way he can, including acting as a mentor to some of the young people at the Michael Palin Centre.
 He became a trustee of the Charity in 2016.
 In his professional life, Arthur is a management consultant for PwC.